JohnStratoudakis/ScreenShotGen/README.md

 - [ ] Add Support for LabVIEW Project files (.lvproj)
 - [ ] Make Recursion an option
 - [ ] Make more interface with button to run.
+- [ ] Add option to delete screenshots from deleted vi's (delete all -Front.png and -Back.png files)